List of Malcolm in the Middle characters: Lois

 Lois, played by Jane Kaczmarek (146 episodes), is Francis, Reese, Malcolm, Dewey, and Jamie's temperamental and overbearing mother.
 She is despised by the neighbors to the point that they refuse to invite her to their gatherings, revealed in "Mono".
 Unlike Malcolm, Lois is not bothered by it and tries her best to blend in with it.
 Lois is 38 years old as of Season 2, and had originally planned to attend music school and become a concert violinist before she married Hal ("Lois' Birthday").
 She was revealed to be a charming and nurturing mother while Francis was little, but toughened up.
 When she became more overbearing and demanding, it did not help Francis or the other boys to behave, but she unknowingly made it worse.
 She also stubbornly believes she is always in the right, to the point of being unable to say that she was wrong.
-Lois's severe anger issues are very often caused by her sons' frequent bad behavior, and also from a miserable childhood, living with uncaring parents Ida and Victor, both of whom favored her younger sister, Susan.
+Lois's severe anger issues are very often caused by her sons' frequent bad behavior, and also from her miserable childhood.
+Her uncaring parents Ida and Victor favored her younger sister, Susan.
 Lois and Susan would later have a serious falling out after it is revealed that Hal was originally Susan's boyfriend.
-She is a pushy academic mother and in the series finale, it is revealed that she is trying to groom Malcolm to become President of the United States.
+She is a pushy mother and in the series finale, it is revealed that she is trying to groom Malcolm to become President of the United States.
 The finale also reveals that she is pregnant again.
-Lois is usually seen driving the family's early 1990s Dodge Grand Caravan.
+Lois is usually seen driving the family's early 1990s Plymouth Grand Voyager.